Neo-Assyrian Empire: Sargon II and Sennacherib

-In 709 BC Sargon won against seven kings in the land of Ia', in the district of Iadnana or Atnana.
+In 709 BCE Sargon won against seven kings in the land of Ia', in the district of Iadnana or Atnana.
 The land of Ia' is assumed to be the Assyrian name for Cyprus, and some scholars suggest that the latter may mean 'the islands of the Danaans', or Greece.
 There are other inscriptions referring to the land of Ia' in Sargon's palace at Khorsabad.
 Cyprus was thus absorbed into the Assyrian Empire, with the victory commemorated with a stele found near present-day Larnaca.

 Late in his reign, Sargon again turned his attention to Babylon.
-When Sargon marched south in 710 BC he encountered little resistance.
+When Sargon marched south in 710 BCE he encountered little resistance.
 After Marduk-apla-iddina fled to Dur-Yakin, the stronghold of his Chaldean tribe, the citizens of Babylon willingly opened the gates of Babylon to Sargon.
 The situation was somewhat uncertain until Sargon made peace with Marduk-apla-iddina after prolonged negotiations, which resulted in Marduk-apla-iddina and his family being given the right to escape to Elam in exchange for Sargon being allowed to dismantle the walls of Dur-Yakin.
-Between 710 and 707 BC, Sargon resided in Babylon, receiving foreign delegations there and participating in local traditions, such as the Akitu festival.
-In 707 BC Sargon returned to Nimrud, and in 706 BC Dur-Sharrukin was inaugurated as the empire's capital.
-Sargon did not get to enjoy his new city for long; in 705 BC he embarked on his final campaign, directed against Tabal in Anatolia.
+Between 710 and 707 BCE, Sargon resided in Babylon, receiving foreign delegations there and participating in local traditions, such as the Akitu festival.
+In 707 BCE Sargon returned to Nimrud, and in 706 BCE Dur-Sharrukin was inaugurated as the empire's capital.
+Sargon did not get to enjoy his new city for long; in 705 BCE he embarked on his final campaign, directed against Tabal in Anatolia.
 Sargon was killed in battle, and the army was unable to recover his body.